-After the Goose Wing cover you enter a garden with dry wall structures, part concrete ground and an abundance of green plants.
-At the back there is a wall with references to the Southwark Mysteries / Map of Liberty.
+After the Goose Wing cover, you enter a garden with drywall structures, part concrete ground and an abundance of green plants.
+At the back, there is a wall with references to the Southwark Mysteries / Map of Liberty.

 Look out for the pyramid which was created by the Invisible Gardener and has since been covered with seeds to encourage plant growth.
 Oyster shells from Borough Market have been placed on the pyramid sides which was once a cheap food consumed by the women who were buried there.

-As you wander around keep your eyes peeled for skulls and other offerings left to honour the dead.
+Keep your eyes peeled for skulls and other offerings left to honour the dead.
 You’ll find little shrines dotted around with candles and religious figurines.

 The red gates on Redcross Way are a shrine to the dead.
 You’ll see hundreds of ribbons tied to the gates along with poems.
-Make sure you take time to read the messages people have written.
+Make sure you take the time to read the messages people have written.